readium/readium-lcp-server/README.md

 #### license_status section
 `license_status`: parameters related to the interactions implemented by the Status server, if any:
-- `renting_days`: maximum number of days allowed for a loan, from the date the loan starts.
+- `renting_days`: maximum number of days allowed for a loan, used for laon extensions.
+The maximum end date is calculated from the date the loan starts plus this value.
 If set to 0 or absent, no loan renewal is possible.
 - `renew`: boolean; if `true`, the renewal of a loan is possible.
 - `renew_days`: default number of additional days allowed during a renewal.
 - `return`: boolean; if `true`, an early return is possible.